18F/handbook/pages/request-for-comments/001-supervisors.md

 2. _Allow each operational unit to decide for itself_.
-This alternative exposes the organization to all of the risks of the status quo (e.g., inadequate performance management, lack of attention to DEIA goals), without any of the benefits of consistency, stability, or experience.
+This alternative exposes the organization to all of the risks of the status quo (e.g., inadequate performance management, lack of attention to goals), without any of the benefits of consistency, stability, or experience.

-## Equity and Inclusion

-Creating a permanent supervisory cohort presents two unique risks and several advantages for diversity, equity, inclusion, and accessibility (DEIA) goals.

-First, if we hire permanent supervisors and fail to evaluate their commitment to DEIA, it can embed a culture that does not embrace DEIA goals.
-Second, permanence limits the number of opportunities for career growth for _all_ individuals in the organization, which creates a premium on leadership development.

-Nevertheless, a permanent supervisory cohort also presents unique opportunities for DEIA goals.
-First, if we are intentional about evaluating and measuring supervisors' commitment to DEIA, we are more likely to embed DEIA goals across the entire organization.
-Second, by investing in training for a permanent supervisory cohort, we can level up TTS's commitment to currently under-supported efforts (e.g., reasonable accommodations or sponsorship).
-Third, by reducing the _churn_ associated with supervisory roles, there is greater opportunity to clarify career progression opportunities, which benefits all TTS employees but minimizes inequity associated with a lack of transparency or accountability.

-Ultimately, a permanent supervisory cohort presents risks and opportunities that must be intentionally managed and considered to promote DEIA goals.

 ## Premortem / Review

-The hypothesis of this RFC is that a permanent supervisory cohort will lead to improved employee satisfaction and development, improved DEIA outcomes, and less uncertainty around career growth opportunities in the organization.
+The hypothesis of this RFC is that a permanent supervisory cohort will lead to improved employee satisfaction and development, improved outcomes, and less uncertainty around career growth opportunities in the organization.

 To measure these goals, TTS should examine results from the FEVS (for career